 Evaluating your business, auditing it, giving it a health check, popping the bonnet under the hood of your business, whatever you want to call it.
 All businesses need to be analyzed and evaluated on a regular basis to ensure that they remain healthy, competitive, and heading in the direction that the owners intend.

-Evaluating your business has often been a task that is overlooked by business owners as most of their time is spent working in the business and managing the daily tasks.
+A business evaluation has often been a task that is overlooked by business owners as most of their time is spent working in the business and managing the daily tasks.